futuremeng/vue3-wave-audio-player/README.md

 ### Events

-I have added all the events that html has in the audio tag with a "on_" prefix.
+I have added all the events that html has in the audio tag with a "on-" prefix.
 Additional events:

 Name | Required | Type | Return | Description